Cruise Info from Michael Fryar, our former cruise specialist:

 500 yards of the dock.
 You can rent mopeds for an island tour, and there is a bus stop.
 Bus #7 goes to the famous South Shore beaches.

 Note – There are shops in Bermuda that will sell any of these items if you don’t want to pack them.
-The mall is a 5 minute walk off the ship.
+The mall is a five minute walk from the ship the ship.

 Carry on bag with criticals (medications, phone/camera chargers)